Moving from reactive ordering to planned replenishment

 Operational outcomes

-• Reduced reliance on physical stocktakes to understand usage
+• Reduced reliance on manual checks to confirm availability

 W